Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 Building upon the ECC princple desrcibed above, we can obscure the values in a transaction.

 If `v` is the amount value of an input or output and **H** is a generator point on the elliptic curve, we can simply embed `v*H` instead of `v` in a transaction.
 This works because using the ECC operations, we can validate that the sum of values in outputs, equals to the sum of values in inputs.
-If we subtract those sumb, the result would be 0.
+If we subtract those sums (outputs minus inputs), the result would be 0.

 :   *transaction*